RetroReversing/retroReversing/pages/consoles/psp/PSPSDK.md

 File Name | Extension | Description
 ---|---|---
-libface-Overview-English | .pdf |
-libface-Reference-English | .pdf |
+libface-Overview-English | .pdf | libface is a library for analyzing grayscale images and recognizing the faces of people whose pictures appear in those images libface-Reference-English | .pdf | libface reference api with functions such as sceFaceDetection

 ---